Chapter 27 Spark

 "Tweets: %d Positive: %d Negative: %d MaxPositive: %d MinPositive: %d",

-tweets, positiveTweets, negativeTweets, maxPositive, maxNegative);
+, positiveTweets, negativeTweets, maxPositive, maxNegative);

-new SystemStream("kafka", "tweet-sentiment-stats"), msg));
+collectornew SystemStream("kafka", "tweet-sentiment-stats"), msg));

 // Reset counts after windowing.